axeberg/axeberg/README.md

 Greetings!
 I'm Axel 👋
 </h3>

-I'm a developer, currently employed at [Samba Nova Systems](https://sambanova.ai) as a developer.
+I'm a developer, currently employed at [SambaNova Systems](https://sambanova.ai) as a developer.

 Here's a brief overview of my background: